Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 * we stripped down the network part,
 * we added container placement requirements via the ``deploy`` section,
-* we stored persistent data in docker volumes,
+* we persistented MySQL data in a docker volume (*due to the fact that I don't know how to make bind-mount working with MySQL container in a swarm of docker machines*),
 * we made use of a private docker image registry.

 .. code-block:: yaml